 5.3.3.1.3.1 General

 Clause 5.3.3.1.3 provides the details on the establishment of KNRP.
-The long-term credentials and associated authentication method that are used to establish the keys used to protect the PC5 unicast link may either be specified in 3GPP specification or be a method described outside of 3GPP specifications.
+The key establishment procedures in this clause shall be skipped if signalling integrity protection is not activated based on the decision of receiving UE of this PC5 unicast link.The long-term credentials and associated authentication method that are used to establish the keys used to protect the PC5 unicast link may either be specified in 3GPP specification or be a method described outside of 3GPP specifications.
 In the latter case, it is not practical for all cases to specify the signalling in individual IEs on the NR PC5 interface for all these applications, hence all the authentication is specified to be carried in a generic container (called Key_Est_Info in the following clause) on the NR PC5 interface.
 This allows, for example, an application to change the authentication method without affecting the NR PC5 interface.

 5.3.3.1.3.2 Key establishment